Help Us Help Others:

 If you plan to take walks with both dog and baby, you should train your dog ahead of time for walking with a stroller.
 So before the new baby arrives, strap a doll into the stroller (or just leave it empty) and take your dog for a walk.
 Walking around with a doll or an empty stroller may seem awkward at first, but if you encounter anybody, they’ll understand when you tell them you’re training your dog.
 If the baby is already here, you can use the real life situation to train them, so long as your dog isn’t so rambunctious that it might be difficult to control both at the same time.
 You should have an extra person with you just in case.

 As you’re walking with the stroller, whenever your dog starts to run ahead or pull you with the leash, you should immediately stop in your tracks, give a tug on the leash, and wait.
 Stay still until your dog either sits down or returns to your side, then start moving again.
-It’s the same concept as telling a child we’re not going to start the car and drive to the playground until you’re buckled up.
+This dog training tip is the same concept as telling a child we’re not going to start the car and drive to the playground until you’re buckled up.
 Your dog wants to be active, so you want them to understand that they will only be rewarded with activity when they walk at your pace without pulling.
 Practicing this ahead of time when you have the ability to be patient will save a lot of frustration later.